DeskeUU/molboolean_code/README.md

 ### By Raykova et al.

 The code is based on both python and R and includes Jupyter notebooks (https://jupyter.org/) for setting the thresholds, as discussed below.
 The code has been tested on macOS version 12.1, python version 3.7.6 and R version 3.6.2.
-Code for analysis of PLA data has been tested on Windows 10 with R version 4.0.2.
+Code for analysis of the PLA data has also been tested on Windows 10 with R version 4.0.2.

 Python libraries required: pandas, numpy, matplotlib.